Systemic-Labs/Perfect-Stack/README.md

 ## Target Platforms

-[Native SDK]() `Android, iOS, embeded runtimes... if targeting specific device abilities or inclusive native functions of an embeded device, phones or a VR headset.`
+[Native SDK]() `Android, iOS, embeded runtimes.. if targeting specific device abilities or inclusive native functions of an embeded device, phones or a VR headset.`

 [Web]() `if the development target is general, multi-platform, web/communication based, and not limited by vendor lock-in, then use the web platform, which has most use cases, most open and is cross-platform.
 It covers all platforms client, server, browser, mobile devices, cloud and desktop.`

-[System]() `in case lower level control/privacy/system access is required, or direct Hardware/OS access and high performance at scale, then a server/workstation system/s plus a custom software stack (low/mid level programming languages, SDK, runtimes...) is more suitable.`
+[System]() `in case lower level control/privacy/system access is required, or direct Hardware/OS access and high performance at scale, then a server/workstation system/s plus a custom software stack (low/mid level programming languages, SDK, runtimes..) is more suitable.`

 [Cloud]() `A complete or custom system solution on web/network.
-You subscribe to a managed virtual system, in different levels from VPS, API, Host... much features, managed/maintained.
+You subscribe to a managed virtual system, in different levels from VPS, API, Host.. much features, managed/maintained.
 All pros, only cons: no physical control/access/privacy(unless self hosted)`

 ### `Learning tips`
 - Being a Dev is not easy, takes time, effort, practice and experience to gain practical skills, much to cover.